TheHardy04/icytomine/icytomine-master/README.md

 # Icytomine v1.0.4 - Integrating Cytomine into ICY

+>[!Warning]
+>
+>Originally created by Daniel Felipe González Obando, this plugin has been updated by Théo Hardy to support the latest versions of Cytomine ([Community Edition](https://github.com/cytomine/Cytomine-community-edition)) and Icy ([2.5.4.0](https://icy.bioimageanalysis.org)).The goal is to enable a seamless integration of Cytomine within Icy.
+Status (August 2025): under development.

 Icytomine is a set of plugin that allows _Cytomine_ users to interact with their account directly from _ICY_.
 Users can access Cytomine from Icy using the Graphical Interface or from a command line.
 In the following sections plugins in Icytomine are described.
 Also, instructions on how to configure the development environment are included.

 ## Table of Contents